claytonpbarrows/covid-19/README.md

 end
 ```

-A simple model for calculating instantanious case load given a recovery time:
+A simple model for calculating instantaneous case load given a recovery time:
-*note that the instantaneous case calculation assumes that the death time is the same as the recovry time*
+*note that the instantaneous case calculation assumes that the death time is the same as the recovery time*

 ```julia
 function instantanious_cases(dates, cumulative_cases, hosp_rate, death_rate, recovery_time)